FC Barcelona 6–1 Paris Saint-Germain FC: Subsequent meetings

 In the round of 16 of the 2020–21 UEFA Champions League, Barcelona and Paris Saint-Germain once again faced off against each other.
 A major talking point for the media was the return of Neymar to Barcelona, although he was ruled out of the first leg with an injury.
 Regardless, PSG won the match 4–1 at the Camp Nou, with a hat-trick from Kylian Mbappé.
 In the second leg, a still Neymar-less PSG side managed to hold on to a 1–1 draw, beating Barça 5–2 on aggregate and advancing to the quarter-finals.
 This match proved to be Lionel Messi's last in the Champions League with Barcelona, as he joined PSG in the following transfer window.

 The clubs met again, this time at the quarter-final stage, in the 2023–24 season, with Paris Saint-Germain now coached by Luis Enrique.
-Barcelona won the first leg in France 3–2, and went up a further goal at home, but eventually lost 4–1 (aggregate 6–4) after Ronald Araújo was sent off in the first half while the score was 4–2 on aggregate for Barcelona.
+Barcelona won the first leg in France 3–2, and went up a further goal at home, but eventually lost 1–4 (aggregate 4–6) after Ronald Araújo was sent off in the first half while the score was 4–2 on aggregate for Barcelona.
 An additional talking point was Ousmane Dembélé facing his former club Barcelona, which he had left a year prior; he went on to score in both legs of the tie, and was heavily whistled in Barcelona.
 The outcome was regarded as "revenge" for the Remontada by several media outlets and observers.

 Unai Emery, now the coach of Aston Villa, faced Luis Enrique's Paris Saint-Germain in the 2024–25 season at the quarter-final stage.
 Emery's return to Paris Saint-Germain was seen as a chance for him to 'exorcise the personal demons of the so-called "La Remontada"', since that 6–1 loss was a defining moment of Emery's career.
 Aston Villa were eliminated by PSG 5–4 on aggregate at home, losing the first leg 3–1 and winning the second leg 3–2 with their comeback attempt falling short.

 In the 2025–26 season, the two clubs were drawn against each other again in the league phase, with PSG entering the match as defending champions for the first time.
 The match took place on 1 October 2025, with PSG winning 2–1 thanks to goals from Senny Mayulu and late heroics from Gonçalo Ramos.
 As a result, PSG became the first club in history to win three consecutive away games against Barcelona in a major European competition.
 PSG's victory attracted widespread praise due to their injury list consisting of key attackers including Dembélé, Désiré Doué and Khvicha Kvaratskhelia.